Engagement Toast Ideas

 Congratulations, you two, we love you.

-Did someone special to you give you a toast that knocked your socks off??
+Did someone special to you give you an engagement toast that knocked your socks off?

 - San Francisco